CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/finish.md

 ## Conclusion

-In this course, we dove a little bit into three of Postgres' most commonly used built-in data types: character, numeric, and date/time.
+In this course, we dove a little bit into some of Postgres' more basic built-in data types: character, numeric, boolean, and date/time.

 It's important to have planned out your database stucture first before creating new tables and adding data to them.
 This can save you time and effort